Skip to contents

 datasets

 A list of length m.
-Each element is a data.frame with the same shape and column types as the input traits; observed cells are preserved and missing cells are filled with the corresponding imputation draw.
-Pass this list to with_imputations() to fit downstream models.
+Each element is a data.frame with the same shape and column types as the input traits; observed cells are preserved and missing cells are filled with the corresponding stochastic draw.
+These datasets are for prediction diagnostics, not downstream inference.

 m